 If the game doesn’t boot, crashes, freezes, or doesn’t load, check out the Troubleshooting section later in this tutorial.

-What if I don’t have access to the Google Play Store?
+What if you don’t have access to the Google Play Store?

 This is where things start to get nasty.